tamarin-pq3/tamarin-pq3/README.md

 # Formal Analysis of the iMessage PQ3 Protocol

-This repository contains the formal models and proofs of our analysis of iMessage PQ3, a state-of-the-art messaging protocol providing strong security guarantees even against adversaries with quantum-computing capabilities.
+This repository contains the formal models, proofs, and a pseudocode specification of iMessage PQ3, a state-of-the-art messaging protocol providing strong security guarantees even against adversaries with quantum-computing capabilities.
-Our work is currently under submission for scientific publication.
+This work is currently under submission for scientific publication.

 ## Prerequisites